 Bravehearts Ambassadors share our Vision for a world where people, communities and systems all work together to protect children from sexual abuse.
-Coming from a variety of public roles, our Ambassadors stand as proud advocates and public supporters of survivors of child sexual abuse.
+Coming from a variety of public roles, our Ambassadors stand as proud advocates and public supporters for the prevention of child sexual abuse.

 By lending their high-profile support, our Ambassadors assist us to continue to raise awareness of the crime of child sexual abuse and encourage survivors to speak out and break the silence.
 We are extremely grateful for their commitment to Bravehearts and for their willingness to speak out on this challenging subject.

 Bob Atkinson AO APMFormer Commissioner for the Royal Commission into Institutional Responses to Child Sexual Abuse, Queensland Police Commissioner & Detective (Retired)

 Bob Atkinson AO APM is a Member of the recently formed National Strategy Advisory Group to the National Office of Child Safety and Co-Chair to Queensland’s Domestic and Family Violence Prevention Council.
 He is the former Commissioner for the Royal Commission into Institutional Responses to Child Sexual Abuse; Commissioner of Queensland Police Service for 12 years.
 44-years serving in the Queensland Police Service, including as a detective for 20 years and acted as the police prosecutor in various Magistrates Courts during this period.